 Students who are currently enrolled in primary applied study with a member of the NIU School of Music faculty, including part-time music majors and non-music majors, may enter the competition.
 The competition is open to all levels, and there is no minimum number of credit hours required.

-Selection of Music ‑ As soon as a student decides to enter the competition, he/she should complete an entry form, secure the signature of his/her private teacher, and return the completed form to the Large Ensemble Office no later than two weeks prior to the preliminary auditions.
+Selection of Music ‑ As soon as a student decides to enter the competition, he/she should complete an entry form, secure the signature of his/her private teacher, and return the completed form to the Music Office (rm 140) no later than two weeks prior to the preliminary auditions.
 A student will not be permitted to compete unless the entry form has been completed in full.
 The conductor may advise choosing a different concerto, depending on the suitability of the literature for orchestra and the availability of parts.

 Three scores must be provided (at the student's cost) for the judges.
 They may be photocopied on the condition that the copies are destroyed immediately after the auditions.
 If the performer is making any changes in the printed score (e.g. cuts, dynamic changes, etc.) these changes must be marked on the judges' scores.